-It is the policy of St. Mary’s University to comply with the Southern Association of Colleges and Schools- Commission on Colleges (SACS-COC) policy on substantive change by reporting substantive changes in a timely manner as required by the SACS-COC policy.
-The complete SACS-COC Substantive Change Policy Statement can be found online at www.sacscoc.org/SubstantiveChange.asp
+It is the policy of St. Mary’s University to comply with the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) policy on substantive change by reporting substantive changes in a timely manner and in accordance with SACSCOC requirements.
+The complete SACSCOC Substantive Change Policy and Procedures Statement is available on the SACSCOC website.

 Definition of Substantive Change